 Note: Entity linking results may not appear immediately across all pages.
 Depending on the number of pages being processed and deployment method, it may take time for all eligible entities to be identified and linked.

-Reviewing Results on Individual URLs
+Reviewing Results on Individual URLs with the Validator

+This is useful when testing a newly configured template or troubleshooting a particular page.
 The Schema Validator can be used to verify that linked entities are appearing in the structured data for a specific URL.
-This is useful when testing a newly configured template or troubleshooting a particular page.

-Reviewing Results Across Your Site
+Reviewing Results Across Your Site with Entity Reports

 Entity Reports provide a consolidated view of the entities identified by Entity Linking across all URLs where the template has been applied.
 These reports can help you:

-• Understand which entities are being identified most frequently.
+- Understand which entities are being identified most frequently.

-• Verify that expected entities are being linked across your content.
+- Verify that expected entities are being linked across your content.

-• Identify incorrect or unexpected entity matches.
+- Identify incorrect or unexpected entity matches.

-• Evaluate the overall quality of entity linking results.
+- Evaluate the overall quality of entity linking results.

 For more information, see our Entity Reports documentation.

-Managing Incorrect Entity Matches
+Managing Incorrect Entity Matches with the Entity Manager

 If you identify entities that have been linked incorrectly, you can use the Entity Manager tool to review, modify, or block those entities.
+Common reasons to update or block an entity include:

-• The wrong entity was selected for an ambiguous term or phrase.
+- The wrong entity was selected for an ambiguous term or phrase.

-• An entity is not relevant to your content.
+- An entity is not relevant to your content.

-• You want to prevent a specific entity from being identified in future runs.
+- You want to prevent a specific entity from being identified in future runs.

-• You want to associate the content with a different entity.
+- You want to associate the content with a different entity.

 For more information, see our Entity Manager documentation.